uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/notations.rst

    * - :math:`y'_i`
-     - In the description of an algorithm, this typically denotes the :math:`i`-th response that needs to predicted by the inference algorithm given the feature vector :math:`x'_i` from inference set .
+     - In the description of an algorithm, this typically denotes the :math:`i`-th response that needs to be predicted by the inference algorithm given the feature vector :math:`x'_i` from the inference set.